meme20200/dupeplus/README.md

 ![DupePlus Icon](https://cdn.modrinth.com/data/cached_images/c37c728a99ba59a425ff67a8992354ca5368f1d2.png)
 # DupePlus

-The best Dupe Plugin for your Dupe Server, it provides you with a user-friendly configuration with comments that help you understand what things mean in the YML, it will also make your survival life easier just by duplicating.
-Just send in chat "/dupe"!
+The best duplication plugin for your Dupe Server.
+DupePlus provides you with a user-friendly configuration with comments that help you understand what each section means in the YML.
+It will also make your survival easier just by duplicating.
+Just send "/dupe" in chat!

 ## Setup Guide